Kalkidanalemaye/Bikesharing_/citibike_analysis.md

 ### Bike Stations

 I included this analysis to show that the location of the bicycle stations are important.
 Based on the chart displayed, we can conclude that the downtown core of the city is the busiest area for citi bike usage.
 The starting and ending points are denser in the area of New York City where historical landmarks used as tourist attractions are located.

+Although it is not displayed in the tableau presentation the city of Des Moines also has many historical landmarks and tourist attractions in the downtown core.
+This is a good area to implement and create stations for the bicycles.
+This will introduce the program to residents of the city and can later on be developed to reach different areas at a greater capacity.

 ### Gender Diversity in Two Cities